 Detailed cost breakdown

-The CAST AI Cost report allows users to track historical cost data of the cluster to understand how it fluctuated over the time period, what the normalized cost per provisioned CPU was, and how much they’ll have to pay at the end of the month, among others.
-Moreover, CAST AI delivers insights using universal metrics for any cloud service provider from Grafana and Kibana.
+The CAST AI Cost report allows users to track historical cluster data to understand how it fluctuated over time, the normalized cost per provisioned CPU, and the height of their bill at the end of the month, among others.
+Moreover, CAST AI uses Grafana and Kibana metrics which work across different cloud service providers.

 Kubecost provides flexible and customizable cost breakdown features as well.
-You can divide costs by namespace, deployment, service, and more indicators across all the three major cloud service providers.
-Like in CAST AI, this comprehensive resource allocation points the way to generating more accurate showbacks and chargebacks, streamlining the ongoing cost monitoring.
+You can divide costs by namespace, deployment, service, and more indicators across all three major cloud service providers.
+Like in CAST AI, this comprehensive resource allocation points the way to generating more accurate showbacks and chargebacks, streamlining ongoing cost monitoring processes.

 Allocation by organizational concepts